GispoCoding/assessclimateimpact/README.md

 ![PITKO](Pitko_ui.PNG)

 - Add PITKO scenario (heating and electricity scenarios) or use default parameters.
 Options are different scenarios accoriding of a Long term emission developement study [PITKO](https://tietokayttoon.fi/hankkeet/hanke-esittely/-/asset_publisher/pitkan-aikavalin-kokonaispaastokehitys-pitko-).
-Possible values are: ‘eu80’, ‘kasvu’, ‘muutos’, ‘saasto’, ‘wem’.
+Possible values are: ‘wem’, ‘eu80’, ‘kasvu’, ‘muutos’, ‘saasto’, ‘static’.

+**WEM:** (default) Finland acchieves the national energy and climate political goals for year 2020 and they stay static after 2020.
+Economy is growing 2-3% a year and renewable energy share in end consumption is at minimum 38% in years 2030-2050.

+**EU80:** Low emission scenario full fills the energy and climate political goals for 2030 and tightens the emission for greenhouse gases up to 80 % until 2050.
+Base for this are the EU policies for Finland.

+**kasvu (growth):** Low emission goals are acchieved by accelerated use of new technology: strong electrification, digitalization and renewal of industries.
+Economic growth in Finland is due to exceleration of imports.

+**muutos (change):** Human values and growing environmental awareness enable radical changes.
+The society will become more service orientated, takes new technologies in use, dietary habits change and structural changes occur in the industry.

+**saasto (saving):** Sharing and recycling economy and significant efficiency in energy consumption act as main elements for gaining low emission goals.
+Agriculture and forstery economies are promoting recycling economy and mineral oil based products are being replaced by new bio products.

+**static**: Global unstability prevents and slows down the development.
+Social inequality and economic growth are weak in Finland and  globally.
+Present model for EU disintegrates and Asia becomes stronger.
+Finland full fills its goals for low emission goals, but only in the last possible moment.

 - Add emission allocation methods.
 Possible values are ‘em’=[energiamenetelmä](http://www.ym.fi/download/noname/%7BA6ABCFF7-55FA-412C-A0C7-FEE5CC0A2F24%7D/30744) (energy method) and ‘hjm’=[hyödynjakomentelmä](https://www.motiva.fi/files/6820/Kuvaus_hyodynjakomenetelmasta.pdf) (method for calculating emissions).